 Foreign, local and state income taxes

-If you gave jury pay to your employer because you were paid via salary while you served on a jury, you can deduct jury pay from your taxable income.
+If you gave jury pay to your employer because you were paid via salary while you served on a jury, you must still report the payment as income, but you can deduct it from your taxable income.

 You can deduct certain expenses for charity work, such as the cost of gas if you use your car to travel to and from the volunteer site.
 If you don’t want to calculate the value per mile, you can deduct a standard rate of 14 cents per mile.
 You can also deduct the cost of purchasing and maintaining uniforms that you wear to a volunteer site or the cost of parking in a garage if that’s required.
 Just make sure you get documentation from the charity.